Force over Distance: Promise

 His eyes snap back to her, like he’s just remembered she exists.
 “Chloe.”

 She feels a gush of hope right under the place where her radio presses to her chest.
 The FTL drive is for her.
 Perfect for her.
 He’d said it.
 And she’s always loved the drive.
 Even before they took her.
 Even before derivatives and integrals had been a part of her vocabulary—she’d loved the look of the drive.
-Of the stars.
+Of the shield emissions.
 The way they blurred for a passing matter wave, even if she hadn’t understood what it meant.

 “I’ll work on it more,” Chloe says, hearing the excitement in her own voice.
 “I’ve just scratched the surface of what’s in the database.”